OronNadiv/drnadiv.com/content/blog/veggies/index.md

 Now I know this is much easier said than done, and I get frequent complaints from my own kids when they don’t like the food I’ve made…

-As I’ve said many times, **parenting isn’t easy** and it’s not our job to be our childrens’ friends. **Rather, we are their teachers, supporters and loving guides.**
+As I’ve said many times, **parenting isn’t easy** and it’s not our job to be our childrens’ friends. **Rather, we are their teachers, supporters and loving guides**.

 **There are ways to encourage healthy eating:**
 * Bring your kids to the farmer’s market and let them select produce